An interesting homily on the Epiphany by St. Proclus of Constantinople of the Eastern Church.

 “Today’s feast of the Epiphany manifests even more wonders than the feast of Christmas…At Christmas the King puts on the royal robe of his body; at Epiphany the very source unfolds and, as it were, clothes the river.

 On the feast of the Savior’s birth, the earth rejoiced because it bore the Lord in a manger; but on today’s feast the sea is glad because it receives the blessing of holiness in the river Jordan.”

-The United States Geological Survey (many of its offices now closed in the government shutdown) has a wonderful site on water.
+The United States Geological Survey has a wonderful site on water.
 Water is everywhere, not only in the seas and rivers, but in the air, the foods we eat, even our bodies.71% of the earth’s surface is water.
 60% of our bodies is water.
 It’s a precious gift.

-In the Sacrament of Baptism water’s a powerful sign that the Word of God, Jesus Christ, comes into creation to bring us life.
+In the Sacrament of Baptism water’s a powerful sign that the Word of God, Jesus Christ, comes into creation bringing life.

-A rite of optimism.
-The waters of the Hudson are grim and cold this time of year, like the world itself, but they are clothed with Christ’s blessing, however they seem.
+The waters of the Hudson this time of year are like the world itself now, grim and cold, but they have Christ’s blessing, however it seems.